Table of Contents

 Non-slip:

-This is one of the important properties of the tire which makes the vehicle not to skid even on wet road and this may be possible by designing a suitable tread pattern on the tyre.
+This is one of the important properties of the tire which makes the vehicle not skid even on wet roads and this may be possible by designing a suitable tread pattern on the tire.

 Battery capacity:

 When the vehicle is running on uneven or smooth roads, the tires experience alternating stresses during each revolution of the wheel.
-Tire design and material must be good enough to support the load properly.
+The tire design and material must be good enough to support the load properly.

 Uniform wear: